Vikash Dhorasoo: International career

 While at Lyon, Dhorasoo made his debut for the France national team in a goalless draw against Ukraine on 27 March 1999.
 He played another national team match in June 1999, before his national team career went into a five-year hiatus.

 Dhorasoo was called up for the France national team for the 2006 FIFA World Cup qualification in September 2004, and he represented the country at the 2006 FIFA World Cup in Germany.
-After the World Cup, Dhorasoo publicly revealed the time spent in the French squad during the month-long tournament, through a documentary, much to the anger of France national team manager Raymond Domenech and the French Football Federation.
+After the World Cup, Dhorasoo publicly revealed the time spent in the French squad during the month-long tournament, through a documentary titled Substitute, much to the anger of France national team manager Raymond Domenech and the French Football Federation.
 Dhorasoo was warned against publishing the documentary.
 He retired from the France national team, saying "I am not interested in playing for Les Bleus any more.
 It's over."

 Dhorasoo made 18 national team appearances between 1999 and 2006, scoring a single goal in a 4–0 home win over Cyprus on 12 October 2005, ensuring a place at the 2006 World Cup.

-International goals
+Post-football career

+As of 2023, Dhorasoo was a football consultant for the French sports channel L’Equipe.
+In 2008 he acted in the film La très très grande entreprise.
+He authored four books; Substitute, Comme Ses Pieds, L’Engagement – explique a ma fille et ses potes du quartier and the 2020 graphic novel J’perds pas la boule, illustrated by Emilie Gleason.
+He ran in the 2020 Paris municipal election.